satansdeer/satansdeer.github.com/src/pages/posts/conditional-rendering-in-jsx/index.md

 };
 ```

-This opens great possibilities for conditional rendering in React, because you can use **components** as values in your enum and then access them by their keys.
+This opens great possibilities for conditional rendering in React, because you can use **components** as values in your ENUM and then access them by their keys.

 ```jsx
 function Notification({ message, type }) {